Manish-kumar-Thakur/transaction_categorization/README.md

 Inference and prediction

-🛠 Requirements
+Requirements
 Install the dependencies using pip: pip install pandas numpy scikit-learn joblib
 If you're using the notebook:
 pip install jupyter

-📈 Usage
+Usage
 1. Launch the Notebook
 jupyter notebook trans_categorization.ipynb

-2. Use the Model
+3. Use the Model
-The notebook shows:

-How to load the trained_logisticRegressionModel.pkl file

-How to preprocess new transaction data

-How to make predictions

-3. Example Code Snippet
+4. Example Code Snippet

 import joblib
 import pandas as pd